 'Getting the Creative Juices Going', Student Writing Workshop - Anita Heiss (19 Sep 2017)

-This is a practical workshop UC Aboriginal and/or Torres Strait Islander undergrad and postgrad students, where participants will learn how to overcome writer’s block through simple writing exercises.
+This was a practical workshop for UC Aboriginal and/or Torres Strait Islander undergrad and postgrad students, where participants learnt how to overcome writer’s block through simple writing exercises.

-Students will focus on using their senses and emotions while creating characters and settings.
-They will also delve into short and long term memory as a means of documenting personal history.
+Students focussed on using their senses and emotions while creating characters and settings.
+They also delved into short and long term memory as a means of documenting personal history.
 The techniques practiced in this workshop are equally important to both fiction and non-fiction writing.

-This workshop is open to UC Aboriginal and Torres Strait Islander students only.
+This workshop was open to UC Aboriginal and Torres Strait Islander students only.

 Dr Anita Heiss UC CIRI/FAD Research Fellow (Writing and Indigenous Studies)

 Anita is the author of non-fiction, historical fiction, commercial women's fiction, poetry, social commentary and travel articles.
 She is a regular guest at writers' festivals and travels internationally performing her work and lecturing on Aboriginal literature.
 She is a Lifetime Ambassador of the Indigenous Literacy Foundation and a proud member of the Wiradjuri nation of central NSW.
 Anita is an Advocate for the National Centre of Indigenous Excellence and an Ambassador of Worawa Aboriginal College.
 Anita is a UC CIRI/FAD Postdoctoral Fellow (Writing and Indigenous Studies) and an Adjunct Professor, Jumbunna Indigenous House of Learning, University of Technology, Sydney.